Editor's note: This story was originally published in 2022 and updated in 2023.

 While I love every single place on this list, there are eight restaurants that are absolute must-tries.
 Four are my favorite go-tos, marked with a yellow heart, and the other four are bucket-list icons that no one should leave Tucson without having tried, marked with a cactus.

-Disclaimer: I’ve been a food writer here for just over a year.
-This list is a living document.
+Disclaimer: This list is a living document.
 While I’m confident that all of these places are good, if I’m missing your favorite place, please send me an email with your favorite thing to eat there and why: firstname.lastname@example.org.

 💛 Indian Twist